liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 and Defining Portlet Data section. - Jim
 -->

-If you've been following along, your Plugins SDK and portal server are configured in Liferay IDE--let's create a new Liferay plugin project in Liferay IDE.
+If you've been following our Liferay IDE configuration instructions, your Plugins SDK and portal server are configured in Liferay IDE--let's create a new Liferay plugin project in Liferay IDE.

 1. Go to File &rarr; New &rarr; Liferay Project.